dwws-ufes/2017-SuggestionSpace/README.md

 # 2017-SuggestionSpace
-Assignment for the 2017 edition of the "Web Development and the Semantic Web" course, by Georgeana Monteiro de Oliveira Dias and Jordao Rodrigues Oliveira Rosario
+Assignment for the 2017 edition of the "Web Development and the Semantic Web" course.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.